jmreicha/cpu-bug/README.md

 might take fewer dependencies to reproduce this, but the current package.json file produces about 43k files after installation is finished.

+- installing ~43k files spikes the CPU for about 5 minutes
+- running `rm -rf node_modules` spikes the CPU for about 45 seconds

 The base image uses yarn to install the packages to speed up install times.
 You can install yarn on OSX with the `brew install yarn` command.